cakephp/authentication/docs/en/index.md

 ## Building a Login Action

 Once you have the middleware applied to your application you'll need a way for users to login.
-Please ensure your database has been created with the Users table structure used in [tutorial](tutorials-and-examples/cms/database).
+Please ensure your database has been created with the Users table structure used in the [CMS tutorial](https://book.cakephp.org/5/en/tutorials-and-examples/cms/database.html).
 First generate a Users model and controller with bake:

 ``` bash
 bin/cake bake model Users